Museum of the University of St Andrews

 The Wardlaw Museum is associated with the University of St Andrews.
 The museum houses a selection of the university's historic, artistic and scientific collections, which comprise over 115,000 artefacts.
 They are displayed across four galleries which aim to tell the story of the university.
-The newly refurbished museum now has an extended temporary exhibition space as well as a new research studio and extended gift shop. also contains a ‘Learning Loft’ for workshops and a viewing terrace with panoramic views over St Andrews Bay.
+The newly refurbished museum now has an extended temporary exhibition space as well as a new research studio and extended gift shop. also contains a 'Learning Loft' for workshops and a viewing terrace with panoramic views over St Andrews Bay.

 Themes and collections

 The four galleries aim to tell the story of the University of St Andrews from its foundation in 1410 until the present day.
 Each gallery takes a different theme.
-'Scotland's First University' covers the foundation and early period of the University's history.
+'Scotland's First University' covers the foundation and early period of the university's history.
 'Living and Learning' examines student life at St Andrews and looks at aspects such as dining, student societies and the iconic red gown.
 'Seeing and Believing' investigates the big ideas that have emerged from students, staff and alumni in the areas of Science, Theology and the Arts and features figures such as astronomer James Gregory (mathematician), mathematician John Napier and theologian Samuel Rutherford.
 The fourth gallery is now used for temporary exhibitions and shows a range of changing displays.
-Recent exhibitions have included the history of medicine at the university and a display of artworks representing Britain during the Second World War, some from the university's own collection and some on loan from the Victora & Albert Museum, London.
+Recent exhibitions have included the history of medicine at the university and a display of artworks representing Britain during the Second World War, some from the university's own collection and some on loan from the Victoria & Albert Museum, London.

 The university's collection includes three Recognised Collections of National Significance.
 These are collections that are judged to be of national or international importance.
-The three Recognised Collections at the University are the Heritage Collection, the Collection of Historic Scientific Instruments and the Chemistry Collection.
+The three Recognised Collections at the university are the Heritage Collection, the Collection of Historic Scientific Instruments and the Chemistry Collection.
 A selection of the most important items from each of these collections is on display in MUSA.